USCGC Polar Star

 USCGC Polar Star (WAGB-10) is a United States Coast Guard heavy icebreaker.
 Commissioned in 1976, the ship was built by Lockheed Shipbuilding and Construction Company of Seattle, Washington along with sister ship, USCGC Polar Sea.

 Homeported in Seattle, Polar Star operates under the control of Coast Guard Pacific Area and coordinates her operations through the Ice Operations Section of the United States Coast Guard.
 After Polar Sea was deactivated in 2010, Polar Star became the US's only heavy icebreaker.
-The Coast Guard's only other icebreaker, USCGC Healy, despite being classified as a "medium icebreaker", is actually larger than 'Polar Star' (13,623 LT versus 16,000 LT).
+The Coast Guard's only other icebreaker, USCGC Healy, despite being classified as a "medium icebreaker", is larger than Polar Star (16,000 long tons versus 13,623 long tons, respectively), but needs assistance from a heavy icebreaker like Polar Star to operate in the Antarctic.

 Replacement ships for what is called the Polar Security Cutter program have been ordered for a new generation of USCG icebreakers.

 Design

-In August 1971 the Secretary of Transportation announced awarding of a contract to Lockheed Shipbuilding and Construction Company of Seattle, Washington, "to build the world's most powerful icebreaker for the US Coast Guard," Polar Star, the first of two "Polar-Class" icebreakers.
+In August 1971 the Secretary of Transportation announced awarding of a contract to Lockheed Shipbuilding and Construction Company of Seattle, Washington, "to build the world's most powerful icebreaker for the US Coast Guard," Polar Star, the first of two Polar-class icebreakers.

 The ship's three shafts are turned by either a diesel-electric or gas turbine prime mover.
 Each shaft is connected to a 16 ft diameter, four-bladed, controllable-pitch propeller.
 The diesel-electric plant can produce 18,000 shp, and the gas turbine plant a total of 75,000 shp.

 Polar Star's shell plating and associated internal support structure are fabricated from steel that has especially good low-temperature strength.
 The portion of the hull designed to break ice is 1.75 in thick in the bow and stern sections, and 1.25 in thick amidships.
 The curved bow allows Polar Star to ride up on the ice, using the ship's weight to break the ice.

 The 13,000-ton (13,200-metric ton) Polar Star is able to break through ice up to 21 ft thick by backing and ramming, and can steam continuously through 6 ft of ice at 3 kn.

 Later upgrades allowed it to serve as a scientific research platform with five laboratories, additional space for seven portable laboratories on deck and accommodations for up to 35 scientists.